 All Employees authorized to drive for work purposes, must possess a current, valid driver's license and have an acceptable driving record.
 In the event that the license status, insurance status or driving record of any Employee whose job responsibilities include driving becomes unacceptable to management or our insurance carrier, the employee may be restricted from driving, reassigned, suspended, or discharged, at management's discretion.
 Employees must obtain any specific, state-required permits or licenses necessary to operate a vehicle.
 Any change in license status or driving record must be reported to management immediately.
-From time to time, the ALCS and its insurance carrier may request reports from the Department of Motor Vehicles regarding the license status and driving record of employees whose job responsibilities include driving becomes unacceptable to management or the ALCS's insurance carrier, that employee may be restricted from driving, reassigned, suspended, or discharged, at management's discretion.
+From time to time, the ALCS and its insurance carrier may request reports from the Department of Motor Vehicles regarding the license status and driving record of employees whose job responsibilities include driving.
+In the event that the license status or driving record of any employee whose job responsibilities include driving becomes unacceptable to management or the ALCS's insurance carrier, that employee may be restricted from driving, reassigned, suspended, or discharged, at management's discretion.
 It is the responsibility of every employee to drive safely and obey all traffic, vehicle safety, and parking laws or regulations.
 Drivers must demonstrate safe driving habits at all times.